NLnetLabs/krill-manual/source/manage-roas.rst

 Disable BGP Info
 ----------------

-If you disable the :guilabel:`Show BGP Info` toggle, Krill will just show you your plain ROAs.
-You can also disable downloading the RIS dump files altogether if you set the following directive in your krill.conf file:
+You can disable downloading the RIS dump files altogether if you set the following directive in your krill.conf file:

 .. code-block:: bash